 While Elica is currently the only company to make an all-in-one gas venting hob there is another way you can build one into your kitchen design using a modular system.

-Caple manufactures a domino downdraft extractor that can be used with either gas or induction hobs.
+Manufacturers such as BORA and CAPLE offer small domino downdraft extractors that can be used alongside either gas or induction domino hobs.